sap1ens/scraper/README.md

-Craigslist Scraper
+Scraper
 ============

-Scraper for Craigslist, built on Scala, Akka and Jsoup.
+Scraper example built on Scala, Akka and Jsoup.
 It saves all results to XLS file.

 To run the application, first install sbt if it's not already installed: